Ranganathaswamy Temple, Srirangam

-The temple occupies an area of 155 acre with 81 shrines, 21 towers, 39 pavilions, and many water tanks integrated into the complex making it the world's largest functioning Hindu temple.
+The temple occupies an area of 155 acre with 81 shrines, 21 towers, 39 pavilions, and many water tanks integrated into the complex.
 The temple town is a significant archaeological and epigraphical site, providing a historic window into the early and mid medieval South Indian society and culture.
 Numerous inscriptions suggest that this Hindu temple served not only as a spiritual center, but also a major economic and charitable institution that operated education and hospital facilities, ran a free kitchen, and financed regional infrastructure projects from the gifts and donations it received.